 In 2012, Alex also launched Rethink Leadership, a nonpartisan nonprofit aimed at inspiring and supporting young and otherwise nontraditional political candidates to run for office as a way to positively benefit their community.
 The goal of Rethink Leadership is to not only help encourage people towards greater civics participation, but also to help create a more collaborative political environment through local workshops, seminars and networking events.

-As one of the country's most vocal elected officials on open government, Alex has given lectures, published articles, and regularly attends conferences on the subject, among others.
-Recently Alex has spoken at the Personal Democracy Forum, National Constitution Center, Social Media Week NYC and LA and many others.
+As one of the country's most vocal elected officials on open government, Alex has given lectures, published articles, and regularly attends conferences on the subject Recently Alex has spoken at POLITICO Pro, the Personal Democracy Forum, National Constitution Center, Social Media Week NYC & LA, and at colleges and community groups across the region.
 Alex has been awarded several open government awards and accolades, including from the New Jersey American Civil Liberties Union and the New Jersey Foundation for Open Government.

 Alex is an avid reader, writer, hiker, photographer, hobby tennis player and drummer who can often be found in his (theoretical) free time camped out in the local Starbucks with a stack of books about constitutional government, history or quantum physics or engrossed in the latest TED talk.